corentinvl/odyschool/README.md

 # odyschool
-An online school for singularity
+An augmented reality school based on personalization and relationships